tinode/chat/API.md

 Topic `fnd` is automatically created for every user at the account creation time.
 It serves as an endpoint for discovering other users and group topics.

 Users and group topics can be discovered by optional tags.
-A tag is an arbitrary string.
+A tag is an arbitrary case-insensitive string (forced to lowercase).
 Tags may have a prefix which serves as a namespace.
-The prefix is a lowercase string followed by a colon `:`, ex. prefixed phone tag `tel:14155551212` or prefixed email tag `email:alice@example.com`.
-Some prefixed tags can be enforced to be unique.
-It's done by listing them in the config as `"unique_tags": ["tel", "email"]`.
-Only one user or topic may use such unique tag.
+The prefix is a string followed by a colon `:`, ex. prefixed phone tag `tel:14155551212` or prefixed email tag `email:alice@example.com`.
+Some prefixed tags are optionally enforced to be unique.
+It's done by listing them in the config, for instance `"unique_tags": ["tel", "email"]`.
+Only one user or topic may use such a unique tag.

 Tags can are assigned at creation time then can be updated by using `{set what="tags"}` against a `me` or a group topic.

-To search for contacts a user sets `private` parameter of the `fnd` topic to an array of tags then issues a `{get what="sub"}` request.
-The system responds with a `{meta}` message with the `sub` section listing details of the found contacts.
+To search a user sets `private` parameter of the `fnd` topic to an array of tags then issues a `{get what="sub"}` request.
+The system responds with a `{meta}` message with the `sub` section listing details of the found users or topics formatted as subscriptions.

 Topic `fnd` is read-only. `{pub}` messages to `fnd` are rejected.